RolandWarburton/knowledge/Linux/Pipewire.md

 ## Introduction

-Alsa is the driver - It talks directly to your hardware.
-Alsa is delivered in two parts, a kernel driver, and a user space API that other applications consume.
-You always require alsa in any reasonable install.

-To control alsa, you need pulseaudio which speaks to alsa.
-However instead of using pulse, pipewire replaces pulseaudio

 The following chart describes how audio gets from a program to a speaker (Left to right), and how audio comes from a microphone to a program (Right to Left).